DLM-IBM/glossary/index.md

 ### route
 {: #x2037338}

 The URL used to direct requests to an application.
 A route is made up of an optional host (or subdomain) and a domain that are specified when an application is pushed.
 For example, in the route myapp.example.com, myapp is the host and example.com is the domain.
 A route can be associated with one or more applications.
 Unless a custom domain is specified, Bluemix uses a default shared domain in the route to your application.
-See also [custom domain](#x5728384), [domain](#x2021210), [host](#x2002243), [subdomain](#x2040080), [Uniform Resource Locator](#x2042491).
+See also [custom domain](#x5728384), [domain](#x2021210), [endpoint](#x2026820), [host](#x2002243), [subdomain](#x2040080), [Uniform Resource Locator](#x2042491).

 ### rule
 {: #x2037526}

+- A criteria that associates one trigger with one action, with every firing of the trigger causing the corresponding action to be invoked with the trigger event as input.
+- A set of conditional statements that are used to determine whether a build can be promoted.
+See also [policy](#x2011359).
 - A set of conditional statements that enable computer systems to identify relationships and run automated responses accordingly.
-- A criteria that associates one trigger with one action, with every firing of the trigger causing the corresponding action to be invoked with the trigger event as input.

-### RuleApp
-{: #x4106478}

-A deployment and management unit for Rule Execution Server that can contain one or more rulesets.

-### Rule Designer
-{: #x5579603}

-A business rule application development tool integrated into the Eclipse development environment and dedicated to the creation and management of business rule applications.

-### Rule Execution Server
-{: #x4188046}

-A module that integrates into the Java EE environment, and as such offers the standard services of an application to execute, control, and monitor rulesets contained in RuleApps.

-### ruleset
-{: #x3721562}

-A decision-making program that can be processed by a rule engine to yield a decision, based on input and output parameters.
-The decision-making logic is implemented as rules, decision tables, and ruleflows.
-See also [decision table](#x2876495).

 ### runbook
 {: #x2830619}